GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Method

-\textbf{Hybrid Tree Nodes.} The architecture consists of three distinct node types: leaf node $\mathbf{T}_{\text{E}}$ encapsulating explicit attributes, internal node $\mathbf{T}_{\text{I}}$, and root node $\mathbf{T}_{\text{R}}$, both dedicated to implicit attribute modeling.
+The architecture consists of three distinct node types: leaf node $\mathbf{T}_{\text{L}}$ encapsulating explicit attributes; internal node $\mathbf{T}_{\text{I}}$ and root node $\mathbf{T}_{\text{R}}$, both dedicated to implicit attribute modeling.
 Each node type is characterized by a unique set of parameters:

-with the superscript indicating the node depth within the tree.
-Among these notations, $\gamma_s$ functions as the scaling coefficient for the implicit scaling $\mathbf{s}$, $p$ represents an integer index pointer, and $\mathbf{f}$ signifies a feature vector, with further elaboration following.
-The rationale beyond this hybrid modeling of Gaussian parameters lies in the fact that explicit attributes like position $\bm{\mu}$ and opacity $\alpha$ are agnostic to the viewing angle.
-Conversely, view-dependant attributes like covariance-related rotation $\mathbf{q}$, scaling $\mathbf{s}$, and colors $\mathbf{c}$ are prone to redundancy.
-This motivates us to model them implicitly and designate significantly \textit{fewer} nodes at higher levels, i.e., $N_{\text{R}} \ll N_{\text{I}} \ll N$, where $N_{\text{R}}$ and $N_{\text{I}}$ represents the number of root and internal nodes, respectively.
+with the superscript indicating the depth within the tree.
+Among these notations, $\gamma_s$ functions as a scaling coefficient for the implicit scaling $\mathbf{s}$, $p$ represents an integer index pointer, and $\mathbf{f}$ signifies a feature vector, all of which will be further elaborated upon in the following.
+Note that such a structure can easily be extended by adding more internal layers.

+The rationale behind this hybrid modeling of Gaussian parameters lies in the observation that attributes like position $\bm{\mu}$ and opacity $\alpha$ exhibit sensitivity to deviations, are invariant to viewing angle, and can vary significantly across neighbors.
+Consequently, we classify these as explicit attributes and model them directly in the leaf nodes.
+In contrast, attributes like covariance-related rotation $\mathbf{q}$, scaling $\mathbf{s}$, and view-dependent colors $\mathbf{c}$ encompass more parameters but typically exhibit local smoothness, leading to redundancy when modeled explicitly.
+This insight motivates us to model these attributes implicitly, assigning significantly fewer nodes at higher hierarchical levels, i.e., $N_{\text{R}} \ll N_{\text{I}} \ll N$, where $N_{\text{R}}$ and $N_{\text{I}}$ denote the number of root and internal nodes, respectively.
 All these number are adaptively adjusted during the forest's growth and pruning processes (Sec. \ref{sec:growth_pruning}).